-I'm the Technical Product Manager for a music software company in Boulder (just promoted January 2016).
+I'm the Product Development Analyst for a music software company in Boulder.
 For the previous four years I was the tech writer for the same company.
 The guy that knows how to do that one thing in [insert industry-standard scorewriting software here]?
 I'm him.
 Seriously, how cool is it that I get to work a 9-to-5 job with the people who were legendary to me as a student and musician?
 Most of my non-work time is spent continuing my calliope research, writing music, playing piano, going to choir rehearsals, goings-on at my church, and communing with nature at the river side.

 Music is not only my profession but also my passion.
 I play piano/keyboards, with a particular (peculiar?) interest in steam calliope.
 No, really.
 Steam calliope.
 For real.
 Ask me about it.
 Plenty of videos of me doing so online...